ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 If **No** -> Jump to **Green Office Update Options** followed by **Acquire Contact Information**

 **Acquire Contact Information**
-Ask for their name, company, email and phone.
-Chat back and forth until information is acquired.
+Ask for their name then company then email then phone.
+Chat back and forth until information is acquired and deemed accurate.
 Present it back for user confirmation.
-Once confirmed, move on either to schedule call or end the conversation.
+Once confirmed, move on either to schedule call (if they answered Yes to scheduling) or end the conversation (if they said no to scheduling a call).

 **Schedule Call with Green Office**
-Propose a few dates.
+Propose a few date options (single-click options).
+Include a Custom-response option "Propose a different date and time".
 Chat back and forth until a good time is confirmed.
 Present it back to the user for confirmation.
 Once confirmed, send them and admin@greenofficevillas.com an outlook meeting invite and close the conversation.

 **Green Office Update Options**
 "How do you prefer to stay updated?"